vpavlenko/vpavlenko/README.md

 Rokk crunches corpora of chords to make harmonic and formal variety of music navigable.
 I want to make a layer of navigation on top of Ultimate-Guitar.com chords, jazz lead sheets, probably also [ChoCo](https://github.com/smashub/choco) and Hooktheory.
 I want to show most popular chord sequences by genre and find a visual way to show differences between styles of different composers.

+It's currently on hold for me, but Pavel Zhur makes wonderful advancements on his https://p.harmonydb.com/

 # Lectures

 I've recorded [some lectures in Russian](https://t.me/keetezh/1055).
 I'd love to collaborate with designers of educational content – YouTube and TikTok creators – who wish to spread the joy of seeing structure in music.
 I can maybe give classes on the structure of music in your city in the UK.